mkavulich/ccpp-doc/CCPPtechnical/source/CodeManagement.rst

    git remote -v

-This should point to your fork as origin and the repository you cloned as upstream:
+This should point to your fork as *origin* and the repository you cloned as *upstream*:

 .. code-block:: console